-If an individual's behaviour is cause for concern, the Head of School will ask the individual to leave the premises.
+If an individual's behaviour is cause for concern, the headteacher will ask the individual to leave the premises.

-The Head of School will notify the parties involved in writing, explaining that their implied licence for access to the premises has been temporarily revoked and why, subject to any representations that the individual may wish to make.
+The headteacher will notify the parties involved in writing, explaining that their implied licence for access to the premises has been temporarily revoked and why, subject to any representations that the individual may wish to make.